Salima’s Lebanese Warak Enab

 Then, after the time and love it takes to prepare them, the stuffed vine leaves are cooked long and slow with lamb.
 The longer and slower the cooking the better so that the juice of the bones cooks out, the rolls soak up the lamb juices and everything melts in your mouth.

 Nowadays you can pre-buy the filled vine leaves and just add the stock and meat to assemble.
 Lots of people even use a pressure cooker.
-It’s convenient but it’s not the same and it would be such a shame to lose the love and community that is part of the tradition because it’s not just about the food but about the ritual, women gathering together, sharing stories and connecting with our history.
+It’s convenient but it’s not the same and it would be such a shame to lose the love and community that is part of the tradition, because it’s not just about the food but about the ritual – women gathering together, sharing stories and connecting with our history.
 I hope we don’t lose that.

 My parents came to Australia in 1970 as migrants and remained when civil war tore apart their homeland.
-They have held on to many of their family traditions and stories and given us many things we cherish including our prized traditional dishes.
+They have held on to many of their family traditions and stories and given us many things we cherish, including our prized traditional dishes.

-I’ve never lived there and only first visited when I finished year 12.
+I’ve never lived in Lebanon and only first visited when I finished year 12.
 I remember being fascinated to learn more about Tripoli’s proud history.
 Stretching back to at least 1400 BC, it has been settled by a number of great empires including the Phoenicians, Persians, Greeks, Assyrians, Crusaders, Arabs and Ottoman Turks.
 Each left an impression on the city and on its cuisine.
 I also remember being surprised that my family and others who had moved to Australia hung on to old traditions and kept them alive when many of the family there had outgrown them.

 My mum hails from the old Tripoli suburb of Abu Samra, an area used previously as a naval centre for the ancient Phoenicians and Greeks, a fort by the Arabs and the Crusader forces of the Knights Hospitalier with the Citadel of Raymond de Saint-Gilles in its shadow.
 My great grandmother gave her an old stone from that ancient land that was traditionally placed on top of the dish as it cooked.
 Most cooks now use a plate to keep the dish in place but I still use my great grandmother’s stone, passed down to me from my mum as it was passed to her from her mum and from many previous generations.
 It has witnessed a great history from the ancient Phoenicians to my home in suburban Sydney and is a precious and indelible link to my heritage.
 I look forward to someday passing this stone on to my daughter, Sarah.